cncf/tag-security/assessments/projects/in-toto/README.md

 supply chain you can potentially reconfigure anything in an insecure way, since everything is software-defined.

-In-toto ensures the integrity of the supply chain itself, specifically: What steps are to be carried in the supply chain Who can carry out each step How the artifacts between each step interconnect with each other
+In-toto ensures the integrity of the supply chain itself, specifically:
+1. What steps are to be carried in the supply chain
+2. Who can carry out each step
+3. How the artifacts between each step interconnect with each other

+_Maturity_
-_Maturity_: 1 public company case study: [Datadog Agent full pipeline](https://www.datadoghq.com/blog/engineering/secure-publication-of-datadog-agent-integrations-with-tuf-and-in-toto/)
+* 1 public company case study: [Datadog Agent full pipeline](https://www.datadoghq.com/blog/engineering/secure-publication-of-datadog-agent-integrations-with-tuf-and-in-toto/)
-\
-multiple integrations: [Debian apt get](https://github.com/in-toto/apt-transport-in-toto) ([3 Debian contributors](https://salsa.debian.org/reproducible-builds/debian-rebuilder-setup/graphs/master)),
+* multiple integrations: [Debian apt get](https://github.com/in-toto/apt-transport-in-toto) ([3 Debian
+contributors](https://salsa.debian.org/reproducible-builds/debian-rebuilder-setup/graphs/master)),
 [Jenkins plug-in](https://plugins.jenkins.io/in-toto) ([+1